Use code ESIMDB15 for 15% discount. Limited time only.

 I am currently in Pakistan.
 I am using Mobimatter 17GB, 365days Asia Pacific plan.
 If I trust my ipad bar, signal is very strong, but I cannot see even a small web page.
 4 out of 5, it fails, even when it succeed , it takes many minutes to download a simple page.
 Please find what is the problem.
 Is it because of this region(Hunza)?
 Because in china, it was OK.
 But I don't think you can call Pakistan service area, if the service quality is this low.

-Currently, eSIMDB lists over 90 travel eSIM brands offering service in Pakistan, alongside over 3000 prepaid data plans.
-With such a wide variety of options, travelers should easily be able to find an eSIM that suits their specific data needs and budget while visiting the country.
+There are over 90 travel eSIM brands available for use in Pakistan, with more than 3 200 prepaid data plans.
+The wide variety of options makes it easy for travelers to find an eSIM that suits their needs.

 Pakistan's mobile network infrastructure is supported by several major Mobile Network Operators (MNOs), each offering extensive coverage and a range of services: